MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records-faq.md

 ## What's the performance overhead of determining the fields necessary for a record?

 For reports, a calculation takes place at compile time and once per data item type per report execution.
 For OData pages, the calculation takes place at compile time and once per request segment.

 Compared to the time it takes to fetch data, the overhead is insignificant.

 ## Can I disable partial records in certain scenarios?

-- With [!INCLUDE [prodshort](includes/prodshort.md)] on-premises, you can turn it off by using **Enable Partial Records** setting of [!INCLUDE [server](includes/server.md)].
+- With [!INCLUDE [prodshort](includes/prodshort.md)] on-premises, you can turn off partial records by using **Enable Partial Records** setting of [!INCLUDE [server](includes/server.md)].

-- With [!INCLUDE [prodshort](includes/prodshort.md)] online, you can set the field selected for loading by calling the SetLoadFields method with no fields, which will revert it to previous behavior.
+- With [!INCLUDE [prodshort](includes/prodshort.md)] online, you can call the SetLoadFields method with no fields.
+Calling an empty SetLoadFields method will revert the behavior to what it was before [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2020 release wave 2.

 ## See Also